The night belonged to the hunter.

 Content in knowing that her ‘troop of dancers’ had safely reached the Naga abode, she was ready to leave too.
 Her job here was done.

 Outside, the deluge of rain had stopped.
 The night was dark and silent.
-Not a soul had ventured outside on this ominous day.
+Not a soul had ventured outside after sunset on this ominous day.

-In a flash, Ranko grew into a size of a horse.
+In a flash, Ranko grew into the size of a horse.
 She quietly mounted the wolf and as they levitated, she fixed her gaze on the bungalow of the most evil sorcerer.

 It burst into a blaze of the most brilliant blue.